-My granddad’s legacy was that I inherited some of his peculiar ways.
-His fireplace mantel is one thing, my kitchen cupboards another.
+My granddad’s legacy?
+I inherited some of his peculiar ways.

-I also arrange my medication in a certain way in my bedside tables.
-Taking the space of two drawers in one bedside table, everything is sorted by name and expiry date.
-If someone were to raid my medication, I would see it at once because of a third – and yes… secret – way of ‘cataloging’ everything.
+My medication takes up two drawers in one of my bedside tables, and is sorted by name and expiry date.
+If someone were to raid my stash, I would see it at once because of a third – and yes… secret – manner of ‘cataloging’ everything.

 Other ways of having OCD-tendencies is in the form of hygiene.
-“Because MS is an immune-mediated illness, the body’s immune system attacks healthy nerve tissue resulting in nerve damage.
-Immune system activity seems to result in the inflammation responsible for many MS symptoms.” (http://www.healthline.com/health/multiple-sclerosis/effects-on-the-body)
+According to Healthline, “Because MS is an immune-mediated illness, the body’s immune system attacks healthy nerve tissue resulting in nerve damage.
+Immune system activity seems to result in the inflammation responsible for many MS symptoms.”

 This means that extra care needs to be taken to avoid such infections, something I had been doing ever since being diagnosed.
-After catching a hospital acquired superbug some years ago however, I was told I would have to be even more mindful now:
+After catching a hospital-acquired superbug some years ago, I was told I would have to be even more mindful now:

-- Wash hands after holding rails on trains and buses etc etc. In short: carry a hand-sanitizer wherever I go,
+- Wash hands after holding rails on trains and buses etc. In short: carry a hand-sanitizer wherever I go

 This list is by no means complete because other requirements to avoid a repeat superbug, are in place.

 Am I that overly anxious about germs that it affects my daily life?
 Not anymore now that I’m used to applying all the rules on the list of requirements.
 But, I am not superwoman and I don’t walk around in awful blue and yellow tights.
 There’s no large antibacterial dispenser strapped around my waist, either so I cannot always avoid catching germs.

-In light of branding myself, I am a quarter-obsessive compulsive user of some over the top instructions, but those rules do help!
+In light of branding myself, I am a 25% follower of some over the top instructions, but those rules do help!

 © Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me, 2011-2014.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Willeke Van Eeckhoutte and Ireland, Multiple Sclerosis & Me with appropriate and specific direction to the original content.